AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

         ![set the authentication state](images/idservice-customerId-authStateCondition.png)

 1. Make sure `Equals` is the operator
-1. Type "logged in" in the text field, causing the rule fire whenever the Data Element “Authentication State” has has a value of “logged in”
+1. Type "logged in" in the text field, causing the rule to fire whenever the Data Element “Authentication State” has a value of “logged in”

 1. Click **[!UICONTROL Keep Changes]**